Asbestos in Popcorn Ceilings

 • Absorb echoes and noise

-As a result, the popcorn finish was popular widely used in homes from the 1930s through to the 1990s.
+As a result, the popcorn finish was widely popular in homes from the 1930s through to the 1990s.

-It was during this time that asbestos was hailed as a wonder material—non-flammable, durable, lightweight, inexpensive and can be added to a wide variety of materials as a fire-proofer.
+It was during this time that asbestos was hailed as a wonder material—non-flammable, durable, lightweight, inexpensive, and could be added to a wide variety of materials as a fire-proofer.
 Sadly, the material has instead been found to cause health problems and has claimed the lives of the people it was supposed to protect.

 Free Guide